RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2021-06-19-Qubes-Whonix-anon-modes.md

 Pretty simple, huh?
 It is basically just pointing to the `.sls` files and will take the underlying metadata to build each of these AppVMs.
 So let's get started with pushing this out with these following steps:

 - It is best not to copy things _to_ `dom0` with the QubesOS tools to do so, as you would normally do from AppVM to AppVM - this has been [noted as a security risk](https://www.qubes-os.org/doc/copy-from-dom0/).
 Knowing this, it might be best to clone the repo here and copy the underlying files in a bit more of a manual way here...
-- You will want to put your `.top` file somewhere such as `/srv/salt/qubesmodes.top` and your `.sls` fiels in the same directory, like so: `/srv/salt/mode-1-vm.sls`
+- You will want to put your `.top` file somewhere such as `/srv/salt/qubesmodes.top` and your `.sls` fields in the same directory, like so: `/srv/salt/mode-1-vm.sls`
 - Enable the `.top` file from `dom0` terminal with the following command: ```qubesctl top.enable qubesmodes```
-- Let's make sure we see the `.top` file we created for this in the output after this ommand, which is used to check enabled `.top` files: ```qubesctl top.enabled```
+- Let's make sure we see the `.top` file we created for this in the output after this command, which is used to check enabled `.top` files: ```qubesctl top.enabled```
 - If we see it there, we are ready to apply the build of the AppVMs now with the following command: ```qubesctl --show-output --skip-dom0 --all state.highstate```
 - Notice that we are getting the verbose output with the added parameters in this command, and also telling the system to not worry about `dom0` states, since we are only focused on building AppVMs in the context here.
 - You should now see the VMs populated on your Qubes VM Manager!